monirulHaque/Automata-and-Computability/readme.md

 # Lecture 4
 ## NFA (Non-deterministic Finite Automata)
 <p>NFA is basically DFA with less restrictions.
-Remember the properties of [DFA (Deterministic Finite Automata)](#dfa-deterministic-finite-automata) ?
+Remember the properties of <a href="#dfa-deterministic-finite-automata">DFA</a>?
 NFAs are more flexible and expressive, allowing multiple transitions and epsilon transitions, while DFAs are more restrictive.
 What NFAs can have that DFAs can't: </br>
 <ul>
     <li>Empty/null/epsilon (ε) transitions</li>